Ngaliya – Permanency Support Program

 Short to medium term care can range from caring for a child or young person overnight, to up to a year.
 After this period of time, the child or young person may return back to living with their family, kinship or move into a long-term care arrangement.

-This type of care can be required because of family emergency or crisis where families have voluntarily sought assistance, however, the most common reason is due to Family and Community Services (FACS) intervention; a child/young person is removed from their parents care due to ongoing safety and wellbeing of the child/young person that has been compromised.
+This type of care can be required because of family emergency or crisis where families have voluntarily sought assistance, however, the most common reason is due to Department of Communities and Justice (DCJ) intervention; a child/young person is removed from their parents care due to ongoing safety and wellbeing of the child/young person that has been compromised.